MaxEden/FastBuilder/README.md

 # FastBuilder
-FastBuilder is a net 5 library that allows you to speed up build process for faster iterations FastBuilder is based on idea of omitting full build process that includes neget packages check and references check.
-FastBuilder analises output of a common "dotnet build" command and retrieves full dependency graph and all roslyn command arguments.
-After the first dotnet build FastBuilder watches for source and dependencies changes.
-If only source files were changed or added, FastBuilder changes arguments and calls only final roslyn command omitting all the preparation steps.
+FastBuilder is a Net 5 library that allows you to speed up a build process for faster iterations.
+FastBuilder is based on the idea of omitting the full build process that includes checking nuget packages and references.
+FastBuilder parses the output of a common "dotnet build" command and retrieves the full dependency graph and all roslyn command arguments.
+After the initial dotnet build, FastBuilder watches for changes to the source and dependencies.
+If only source files have been changed or added, FastBuilder changes the arguments and calls only the final roslyn command, omitting all preparation steps.

-No dependencies allow it to integrate in any project with minimal impact, but FastBuilder relies on assumption that dotnet cli tools are installed and working correctly.
+There are no dependencies, so it can be integrated into any project with minimal impact.
+However, FastBuilder does assume that the dotnet cli tools are installed and working correctly.

-Rough measurements for hello world type of program where sources are changed by introducing new types
+Rough measurements for a hello world type of program where the sources are being changed by the introduction of new types

 regular dotnet build
 ```